crystaltine/vis/README.md

 py main.py
 ```

+### More README info coming soon.
+For now, check out [our design doc](https://docs.google.com/document/d/13SuaRq5GfgQj59z0zWa9jua5XY7AGnjDIIRWVS-Cgh4/edit?usp=sharing)

 ## Untitled Geometry Dash Remake
 Using ANSI color codes and block elements [listed here](https://en.wikipedia.org/wiki/Block_Elements) to make the screen look like an actual game.
-Surprisingly, with correct optimizations, we have achieved framerates of around 30 per second.
+Surprisingly, with correct optimizations, we have achieved framerates of around 30 per second (in most cases - but further optimizing the renderer is high priority)

 ### Running
 ```